 On July 23 we hosted our 4th Annual Golf Outing at Westchester Country Club.
 Participants enjoyed a spectacular day of golf, followed by an intimate dinner and speaker program.

-Funds raised from the Golf Outing support VOICES efforts to provide long-term mental health care and resources for 9/11 families, survivors and responders; commemorate the 2,977 lives lost; and share our lessons learned with communities impacted by other tragedies, both in the United States and abroad.
+Funds raised from the Golf Outing support VOICES efforts to provide long-term support and access to resources and mental health care for 9/11 families, survivors and responders; commemorate the 2,977 lives lost; and share our lessons learned with communities impacted by other tragedies, in the United States and abroad.

 10th Annual Always Remember Gala

 VOICES 10th Annual Always Remember Gala was held on April 12 at the New York Athletic Club in New York City.
-We were thrilled to have Mike Greenberg, ESPN's award-winning journalist and broadcaster, serve as our Emcee.
+Mike Greenberg, ESPN's award-winning journalist and broadcaster, served as our Emcee.

 VOICES 2018 Leadership Award was presented to Former Secretary of Defense Leon E. Panetta in recognition of his lifetime commitment to public service spanning over five decades, and his unwavering dedication to protecting our nation.